Please ensure Javascript is enabled for purposes of website accessibility

 Why Is Traditional Finance No Longer Enough?

-For decades, traditional banking systems were the only option we had to fulfill our financial needs, and for a long time, it seemed like enough.
+For decades, traditional banking systems were the only option we had to fulfill our financial needs.
+For a long time, it seemed like enough.
 The digital money revolution is a fast one, though, so soon enough, a crash had to come.
-Our needs evolved and expanded, going way beyond the services that physical banks with their cheques, outdated procedures, unnecessary bureaucracy, and personal appointments could keep up with.
+Our needs evolved and expanded.
+They now go way beyond the services that physical banks with their cheques, outdated procedures, unnecessary bureaucracy, and personal appointments could keep up with.

 How many time zones did you cross last year?
 How many currencies did you buy your coffee with?
-How many international transfers did you need to do?
+Additionally, how many international transfers did you need to do?

 There was an undeniable void, desperate to be filled and growing bigger each passing day.
 That’s where FinTech, short for Financial Technology, came in for the rescue.

 At first, it emerged slowly and timidly, not sure of the reaction it would awaken.
 Will people embrace this new, revolutionary way or push it to the margins of the financial world as dangerous and untrustworthy?
-New platforms and startups started to rise, rebuilding the entire system from the ground up using automation, data, and coding to solve problems that regular banks have struggled with for years.
+New platforms and startups started to rise.
+They rebuilt the entire system from the ground up using automation, data, and coding to solve problems regular banks have struggled with for years.
 Exclusion, lack of transparency, inefficiency, and lengthy procedures?
 You name it.

-When building a FinTech business, evoking trust and a sense of security is one of the most challenging things for the new players, and sure enough, it took some time for us to get used to the idea that now everything we’ll ever need from the banking system is literally at our fingertips.
-But when we finally understood, when we finally put our trust in this new banking alternative, we jumped at it, and now?
+When building a FinTech business, evoking trust and a sense of security is one of the most challenging things for the new players.
+And sure enough, it took some time for us to get used to the idea that now everything we’ll ever need from the banking system is literally at our fingertips.
+But when we finally understood, when we finally put our trust in this new banking alternative, we jumped at it.
+Now?
 There’s no turning back.

 But FinTech is only just warming up.
 We are now entering a completely new phase of the revolution where it’s the algorithms, not institutions, that will define how the money flows, grows, and remains secure.